 information.
 The corporation will report any information you need to figure the interest due under section 453(I)(3) with respect to the disposition of certain timeshares and residential lots on the installment method.
-If you are an individual, report the interest on Form 1040, line 63.
-Enter "453(I)(3)" and the amount of the interest on the dotted line to the left of line 63.
+If you are an individual, report the interest on Form 1040, line 61.
+Enter "453(I)(3)" and the amount of the interest on the dotted line to the left of line 61.

-Code N. Section 453A(c)
+Code N. Section 453A(c) information.

-information.
 The corporation will report any information you need to figure the interest due under section 453A(c) with respect to certain installment sales.
-If you are an individual, report the interest on Form 1040, line 63.
-Enter "453A(c)" and the amount of the interest on the dotted line to the left of line 63.
-See section 453A(c) for details on making the computation.
+If you are an individual, report the interest on Form 1040, line 61.
+Enter "453A(c)" and the amount of the interest on the dotted line to the left of line 61.
+See section 453A(c) for details on how to figure the interest.